Complete Manga Solution: Frank Manga+, Frank Yomik, and the Prettify-Manga Extension

 The content script grabs the current page image and sends it to the server.
 The bearer token sits in the service worker, so it never leaks to the page’s JS.
 When the translation comes back, the image gets swapped in place of the original.
 There’s a local cache to avoid re-translating pages you’ve already seen, a “force reprocess” button for when you need to file a bug report, and autosave for the config.
 Details in the extension README, and the Load Unpacked zip ships with the repo’s Releases.

 In practice, the 32" monitor is now my reading desk.
 Frank Manga+ opens Shueisha’s official catalog in English (One Piece, Chainsaw Man, and whatever else Shonen Jump publishes).
-When I feel like reading something Japanese that doesn’t have an official translation, I open Kindle Japan in another tab and Yomik renders furigana or an LLM translation on top of the page.
+When it’s fansub or Kindle Web and all I want is visual comfort, Prettify handles the reader, keyboard, and night filter.
+When I want to read something Japanese with no official translation, I open Kindle Japan in another tab and Yomik renders furigana or an LLM translation on top of the page.
 For Korean Naver webtoons, same story, same extension.

-The nice part is that the two projects solve different problems and complement each other.
+The nice part is that each project solves a different piece and they complement each other.
 Frank Manga+ exists because Shueisha has no website.
+Prettify makes browser readers less miserable.
 Yomik exists because the rest of the manga I read doesn’t have a decent official translation in any reasonable timeframe.
 For a manga addict like me, it’s the setup I’d been wanting for years.